Physics at Harvard

 The committee may upon petition grant a deferment of the examination for up to one year.
 Students who have not passed their oral examinations by the end of their third year of graduate study must seek approval from the Committee on Higher Degrees prior to being allowed to register for a fourth year of graduate study.
 If satisfactory arrangements cannot be made, the student will be withdrawn by the department.
 A student who wishes to change from an experimental to a theoretical thesis topic, or vice versa, may be required to pass a second qualifying oral examination.

 Acceptance as a Candidate for the PhD.
-The final requirement for acceptance as a doctoral candidate is formal acceptance by a suitable dissertation supervisor (a faculty member of the Department of Physics or a related department).
+The final requirement for acceptance as a doctoral candidate is formal acceptance by a suitable thesis advisor, who should be a faculty member of the Department of Physics or a related department.
 This requirement should be met soon after the oral examination is passed.

-Sometimes a student may wish to do a substantial portion of his or her dissertation research under the supervision of someone who is not a faculty member of the Department of Physics or a related department.
-Such an arrangement must have both the approval of the student’s dissertation supervisor and that of the Committee on Higher Degrees.
+Sometimes a student may wish to do a substantial portion of his or her thesis research under the supervision of someone who is not a faculty member of the Department of Physics or a related department.
+Such an arrangement must have both the approval of the student’s official departmental advisor as well as that of the Committee on Higher Degrees and the department chair.

-In order to become acquainted with the various programs of research in progress and promising areas for dissertation research, students should attend seminars and colloquia, and consult with their faculty advisors and upper-level graduate students.
-A list of the current faculty and their research programs is available at www.physics.harvard.edu.
+In order to become acquainted with the various programs of research in progress and promising areas for thesis research, students should attend seminars and colloquia, and consult with their faculty advisors and upper-level graduate students.
+A list of the current faculty and their research programs is available at the Physics Department website.

 Academic Residence.
-Ordinarily a candidate must be enrolled for at least two years (four terms) of full-time study in the Harvard Graduate School of Arts and Sciences.
-Ideally, the PhD is completed within five years.
-The department reviews the progress of students each year.
-For financial residence requirements, see the Prospective Students page or The Graduate School of Arts and Sciences Handbook.
+Ordinarily a candidate must be enrolled and in residence for at least two years (four terms) of full-time study in the Harvard Graduate School of Arts and Sciences.
+Ideally, the PhD is completed within six years.
+The student’s committee reviews his or her progress each year.
+For financial residence requirements, see the GSAS Guide to Admission and Financial Aid or The Graduate School of Arts and Sciences Handbook.

 In fulfilling this requirement, students must obtain grades of B- or better in eight half-courses specified as follows:

-B. Four elective courses: Four additional half-courses drawn from the following list, with at most two half-courses in any one field.
-Note: not all courses listed are given every year and course offerings, numbers, and contents sometimes change.
+- Four elective courses: Four additional half-courses drawn from the following list, with at most two half-courses in any one field.
+Note: Not all courses listed are given every year and course offerings, numbers, and contents sometimes change.
 Students therefore should occasionally confer with their advisors or the chair of the Committee on Higher Degrees about their programs of study.

 Other Fields: With the approval of the Committee on Higher Degrees, a student may use 200-level courses or fields not officially listed.
 In place of demonstrating proficiency by satisfactory course performance, a student may also demonstrate proficiency by an oral examination, by submitting evidence of satisfactory work in appropriate courses taken at other institutions, or by other means deemed satisfactory by the Committee on Higher Degrees.
 Students wishing to utilize this option should submit a petition to the Committee on Higher Degrees before the end of their first year of Harvard graduate school.